code-dot-org/code-dot-org/SETUP.md

     1. Run `brew install openssl`
     2. Following the instructions in the output, run a form of `export LIBRARY_PATH=$LIBRARY_PATH:/usr/local/opt/openssl/lib/`

 1. Install [Google Chrome](https://www.google.com/chrome/), needed for some local app tests.

-1. For Apple Silicon (M1), make these changes to your [Gemfile.lock](Gemfile.lock) file to switch from `libv8` to `libv8-node` and upgrade `mini_racer`.
+1. Return to the [Overview](#overview) to continue installation and clone the code-dot-org repo.
+Afer cloning, you will need to make the changes below to your [Gemfile.lock](Gemfile.lock) file to switch from `libv8` to `libv8-node` and upgrade `mini_racer`.
 These changes should not be committed and will unfortunately clutter your `git status`.

    ```text
    ...